kevmhughes/CodeQuiz-AI_QuizGen/README.md

 2. **Answer the Questions**: Each quiz displays a series of multiple-choice questions.
 Select your answers to proceed through the quiz.

 3. **View Results**: After completing the quiz, you'll receive your score.

+4. **Access Your Global Statistics**: See your development and gllobal scores over time.

 ---